daniel0611/chatoverflow-kotlin-template/README.md

 This project should be considered highly experimental, everything may break at any time and the unofficial way to create Kotlin plugins may also change at every time.
 With this template you can also only create plugins for **ChatOverflow prealpha 3 or above**.

+Kotlin plugins have to be created unofficially using Gradle till a Kotlin compile plugin comptatible with sbt 1 is released.
+The master branch of [pfn/kotlin-plugin](https://github.com/pfn/kotlin-plugin) has support, but isn't yet available as a release.
+The owner is already asked to create a release in a [pr](https://github.com/pfn/kotlin-plugin/pull/29).
+If the owner doesn't get arround to it I may fork the plugin, but I would rather want to wait and let the original owner release it.

 ### Usage

 Here's a simple guide to create your own ChatOverflow Kotlin plugin using this template.